 To change the URL structure of a page, you’ll need to have a utility in place to handle that.
-A lot of websites are running WordPress, and this is a pretty easy fix on WordPress.
+A lot of websites are running WordPress, and this is a pretty easy fix.
 Under the Settings link in the left-hand navigation, you’ll see a “permalinks” option.

 Once there, you are presented with a few options.
 For most websites, the “Post Name” is going to be the best option, as it will take the title and create a user-friendly version for the URL.